-The novel coronavirus pandemic has brought dark times upon the world, and while much of America finds itself out of work, darkened classrooms wait in shuttered schools with no students to fill their empty desks.
-In the middle of it all stands curious, confused little minds that can’t comprehend the full extent of the virus, but still, they inherently know that their world will never again be the same.
+The novel coronavirus pandemic brought dark times upon the world, and in the middle of it all stand curious, confused little minds that can’t comprehend the full extent of the virus.
+However, still, they inherently know that their world will never again be the same.
+Schools may be opening and vaccines are slowly allowing the country to get closer to normal, but our children are still dealing with the impact of the pandemic.

 Mental Health and Young Minds

-Children have had all traditional forms of socialization ripped away thanks to social distancing and quarantine.
-Schedules have been interrupted, once set plans are now thrown in disarray, and socialization opportunities are drastically reduced.
+Children had all traditional forms of socialization ripped away thanks to social distancing and quarantine.
+Schedules were interrupted, once set plans were thrown in disarray, and socialization opportunities were drastically reduced.

-It has been especially difficult for older children, who are old enough to understand that the world outside is not safe.
-With sickness running rampant and no solution readily available to fight it, life today resembles something of a sci-fi flick that children are more likely to watch on TV screens in their living room and not running amuck outside the front door.
+It was especially difficult for older children, old enough to understand that the world outside wasn’t safe.
+With sickness running rampant and no solution readily available to fight it, life in the early days of the pandemic resembled something of a sci-fi flick that children are more likely to watch on TV screens in their living room and not running amuck outside the front door.

 There is no doubt that COVID-19 has had a significant impact on the U.S., but experts say that we won’t know the full effects of COVID on children’s mental health until much later.